HenryDashwood/hakyll-website/things/blogs.md

 # Blogs

-A list of blogs, newsletters, and publications that I read and like
+A list of blogs, newsletters, podcasts, and publications that I like

 ## General Interest